Georg Solmssen

-Georg Solmssen (born Georg Adolf Salomonsohn, 7 August 1869 - 10 January 1957) was a German banker.
+Georg Solmssen (7 August 1869 - 10 January 1957) was a German banker and lawyer.

 Life

-His father was German banker Adolph Salomonsohn and his mother was Sara Rinkel.
-His uncle was German banker Arthur Salomonsohn, and his nephew was American writer Arthur R.G.
+Georg Salomonsoh was born on 7 August 1869 in Berlin, German Empire (present-day, Germany) to Adolph Salomonsohn, a banker, and Sara Rinkel (1851–1929).

+Through his father Solmssen was the great-grandson of Rabbi Salomon Abraham Gedalia (1776–1844) and the great-great-grandson of Rabbi Abraham Gedalia, the Chief Rabbi of Denmark.
+Solmssen was the paternal nephew of the banker Arthur Salomonsohn, cousin of the classical archaeologist and art historian Maria Weigert Brendel and the first cousin, twice removed (Note: Also cited as the nephew of) of the American writer Arthur R.G.
 Solmssen.
+Solmssen was one of four siblings.

 He studied German law.
-In April 1900, he converted from Judaism to Christianity and changed his family name from Salomonsohn to Solmssen.
 Solmssen worked from 1900 for German bank Disconto-Gesellschaft in Berlin.
 He was a member of the supervisory board of German company Lufthansa AG and German company Vereinigte Stahlwerke.

 In 1933, Solmssen was for a short time the speaker of the management board for German bank Deutsche Bank, which took over Disconto-Gesellschaft in 1929.
 He lived in the 1920s on the island of Schwanenwerder.
 When the Nazis came to power, Solmssen left Germany and emigrated to Switzerland.

+Personal life

+In 1900, Solmssen converted from Judaism to Protestant Christianity and changed his surname from Salomonsohn to Solmssen.

+In 1907, Solmssen married Giulietta 'Etta' Aselmeyer (1884–1971), with whom he had 3 children.

+Solmssen died on 10 January 1957 in Lugano, Switzerland aged 87.